-As of March 23, 2015, the Company had 22,068,136 shares outstanding with a total market capitalization of \$3.3 million.
+As of September 14, 2015, the Company had 22,068,136 shares outstanding with a total market capitalization of \$3.5 million.
 The Company's shares trade on the TSX Venture Exchange ("CVV") and are quoted on the OTCQB in the United States ("CVVUF") and the Frankfurt Stock Exchange ("DH7N").
 On December 30, 2013, the Company's shares commenced trading on the TSX Venture Exchange and ceased trading on the Toronto Stock Exchange.
 On September 2, 2014, the Company's shares were approved for trading in the United States on the OTCQB Marketplace.
+In May 2015, the Company deregistered from its reporting obligations with the United States Securities and Exchange Commission (the "SEC").
+The Company filed a Form 15F with the SEC on May 8, 2015.
+The termination of the registration of its common shares under Section 12(g), and the termination of its reporting obligations under Section 13(a), of the Exchange Act.

 The financial statements and the Management Discussion and Analysis have been prepared under IFRS applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business.
-For the nine months ended January 31, 2015, the Company reported income of \$1.0 million and as at that date had cash and cash equivalents of \$1.7 million, net working capital balance of \$2.2 million and an accumulated deficit of \$80.5 million.
-The Company is continuing to pursue a number of financing alternatives including selling and/or joint venturing some of its properties.
+For the three months ended July 31, 2015, the Company reported a loss of \$0.3 million and as at that date had cash and cash equivalents of \$1.4 million, net working capital balance of \$1.6 million and an accumulated deficit of \$81.1 million.
+The Company is continuing to pursue a number of financing alternatives including selling and or joint venturing some of its properties.